 The Lost Gardens of Heligan: Rediscovering a Centuries-Old Paradise

-The Lost Gardens of Heligan is one of the most well-renowned botanical gardens in the United Kingdom, yet for decades it had lain abandoned and forgotten.
+The Lost Gardens of Heligan is one of the most popular botanical gardens in the United Kingdom, yet for decades it was abandoned and forgotten.
+Today, many people go to the Lost Gardens of Heligan to see the beauty of the changing ‘living sculptures,’ but these are only part of the site’s appeal.

 A Family Project